-How to Get the Support You Need during and after Cancer Treatment
+How to Get the Support You Need After a Cancer Diagnosis

 by Timothy Pearman, PhD, ABPP

 As of 2020, there are more than 17 million cancer survivors living in the United States, and this number is expected to nearly double by 2040.
 Clinical research continues to improve cancer care.
 And, for many people, cancer is now a chronic, manageable disease.

 For people diagnosed with some of the most common cancers, like prostate cancer and breast cancer, more than 90 percent can expect to live five years or longer after their diagnosis – with high cure rates.
 Additionally, for many people diagnosed with incurable disease, improvements in chronic care management have made it so that cancer survivors are able to manage and control their disease for many years after their initial diagnosis.
 However, despite these positive trends, cancer survivorship remains a difficult journey for many.
 A majority of cancer survivors experience significant fatigue.
 Long-term side effects like depression, anxiety, post-traumatic stress disorder, chronic pain, and neuropathy can be problematic, even years after treatment ends.
 So, what can you do to stay emotionally and physically healthy after a cancer diagnosis?